hs-esslingen-softwaretesting-gruppe-4/studyconnect/docs/jacoco-configuration.md

 | **prepare-agent** | Attaches the JaCoCo agent before tests to collect coverage data         |
 | **report**        | Generates the HTML coverage report after the test phase                 |
 | **check**         | Fails the build if the configured coverage threshold is not met (≥ 80%) |
-age is below given treshhold (80% or 0.80)

 **File Exclusions (Optional)**
 These can be added under the plugin’s <configuration> section to exclude files that should not be considered for coverage (e.g., generated classes, DTOs).